thanhtantran/OPI-e-Paper/OrangePi/README.md

 |RST|17|11|
 |BUSY|24|18|

-> Instead of CE1(26), you could also use CE0(24), but I found that Armbian reserves that for something else and before running you would need to release it.
-I lack knowledge to ti
+> Instead of CE1(26), you could also use CE0(24), but I found that Armbian reserves that for something else and before running you would need to release it after every reboot.
+I lack knowledge to this respect, so I could not figure out a way of releasing it directly from python and I had to run some code in c to do it, so in the end I just modified the channel.
+Feel free to share any input on that

 #### Enable SPI interface